dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 # ■■■ Day 14
 # Understanding Functional programming <<<
 ## What is FP?
-we express what to do rather than how to do it
+we express `what` to do rather than how to do it (declarative approach)

 1. Containers, Functors, Lists, and Streams
     Functor is a data structure that provides an interface for itarating all it's members.